daattali/daattali.github.io/_posts/2015-05-09-setup-rstudio-shiny-server-digital-ocean.md

 ## Disclaimer

 I'm not a sysadmin and a lot of this stuff was learned very quickly from random Googling, so it's very possible that some steps here are not the very best way of performing some tasks.
 If anyone has any comments on anything in this document, I'd love to [hear about it]({{ site.url }}/aboutme#contact)!

-## Updates

-[2015-05-11] I've gotten several people asking me if this can be a solution for hosting rmarkdown files as well. **YES it can!** Shiny Server works great as hosting .Rmd files, and you can even embed a Shiny app inside the Rmd file.
-[Here's an example on my server](http://daattali.com/shiny/rmd-test/) in case you're curious.

-[2015-05-11] There is some inquiry about whether or not this setup should be "Dockerized" ([What is Docker?](http://www.docker.com/whatisdocker/)).
-Docker is of course a great alternative to setting this up and can be even simpler by taking away all the pain of doing the setup yourself and providing you with a container that already has RStudio/Shiny Server installed.
-[Dirk Eddelbuettel](https://twitter.com/eddelbuettel) and [Carl Boettiger](https://twitter.com/cboettig) already did a fantastic job of making some R-related docker containers, including RStudio and Shiny Server, so [check out Rocker](https://registry.hub.docker.com/repos/rocker/) if you want to go that route.
-I think it's nice to do all this installation yourself because it can look scary and intimidating before you do it the first time, and it can be a nice feeling to see that it's actually very doable and really doesn't take very long (less than half an hour) if you have a guide that takes away the annoying Googling at every step.
-But you can quickly surpass all these steps and use docker if you prefer :)